goepfert/loudness_adaption_demo/readme.md

 ## Volume Meter
 A simple attempt to check if there is clipping.
 It checks if there are samples with values near the maximum (abs(value) > 0.98) within the last 250 ms. If so, it meter graph turns red.

+## TODOs
+- Have a look into the true-peak audio level section of ITU-R BS.1770-5
+- Implement and test multi-channel audio (besides stereo)